ibexa/documentation-developer/docs/getting_started/install_on_mac_os_and_windows.md

 - For Windows: Apache
 - For macOS: Apache/nginx

-The instructions below assume that you are using Apache.
+The instructions below assume that you're using Apache.

 ??? note "Windows"